Kirk Baily: Personal life

 Baily ruptured his left ear drum after diving into Franklin Canyon Lake while filming the Salute Your Shorts episode "Ug's Girlfriend is Coming" in 1991, causing permanent hearing loss.

 He was married to Peggy Ziegler from 1993 until their divorce in 2019.
 They had two children, Bella Clare and Bowen.

 Baily and Michael Ray Bower were groomsmen for the wedding of their former Salute Your Shorts castmate Danny Cooksey in 1998.

 He is survived by his partner, actress Ranjani Brow and his two children.

 Death

-Baily tested positive for lung cancer in August 2021, but stated he would continue to do dubbing projects as long as he was able to.
-He died in Los Angeles from heart failure caused by the disease on February 28, 2022, at the age of 59.
+Baily became sick, tested positive for lung cancer in August 2021, but stated he would continue to do dubbing projects as long as he was able to.
+He died in Los Angeles from heart failure caused by the disease on February 28, 2022, 26 days after his 59th birthday.

 Paws of Fury: The Legend of Hank and DC League of Super-Pets were his final projects and both were dedicated in his memory.

 Sam Roberts memorialized Baily on the March 2, 2022, episode of Sam Roberts Now.

-A celebration of life was held for Baily in Pasadena, California on May 21, 2022.
+A celebration of life was held for Baily in Pasadena, California, on May 21, 2022.